 Caclulate the volume of a cylinder given the radius and height.

-The constant (pi) is used when measuring angles in radians.
+The constant (pi) is used when measuring angles in radians to represent a half rotation.
 Shown below is the radian angle system labeled using on the left and on the right.

 No, really, pi is wrong: The Tau ManifestoMichael Hartl